aami-dodon/GrowthJar/server/src/modules/auth/README.md

 - Coordinate with Prisma for persistence.
 - Emit audit logs for significant events.
 - Enforce security, validation, and RBAC guarantees.
-- Restrict signups to the configured mom, dad, and Rishi accounts and drive email-based verification flows.
+- Restrict signups to the configured mom, dad, and child accounts (driven by the `CHILD_NAME` and `AUTH_CHILD_EMAIL` variables) and drive email-based verification flows.